+Cadence is defined as the number of (left and right) steps per minute.
 Cadence is calculated by counting the number of steps and dividing this by the time in which those steps were taken.

-- \160-180 SPM: experienced
+- \150-170 SPM: average

-- \above 180 SPM: elite
+- \above 170 SPM: high

-SPM- steps per minute
+*SPM: steps per minute

 Contact time refers to the time your foot remains in contact with the ground during each step, the time from the moment your foot touches the ground until toe-off.

 Flight time refers to the time neither foot is in contact with the ground between consecutive steps of the left to the right foot or vice versa.

-- *Recreational: below 95ms
+- *below 85ms: short

-- *Elite: above 150ms
+- *above 150ms: long